Enjuu/docs/website-docs/en/lolibot.md

 ### General commands
 - `!roll` - Returns a random number from 0 to 100
-- `!roll num` - Returns a random number from 0 to num
+- `!roll n` - Returns a random number from 0 to n
 - `!help` - Display help message
 - `!pp [mode]` - Show your current pp. If `mode` is not present, LoliBot will tell you the amount of PP for your current game mode.
 If mode is present (it can be `std/taiko/ctb/mania`), LoliBot will tell you the amount of PP for that gamemode. **This command works only in PMs**
 - `!update` - Update the beatmapset you've `/np`ed in our beatmap mirror.
 Use this if you've just downloaded a beatmap from osu!direct and it shows as outdated or if a beatmap can't be downloaded from osu!direct because it's too new.